KomalavarshiniS/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks./README.md

 <img width="507" height="532" alt="image" src="https://github.com/user-attachments/assets/661b3817-84b9-4432-947b-3d4e212e630c" />

 ## RESULT:
-Thus the program has been executed by using CUDA to implement and accelerate the Sobel edge detection filter for color images using parallel GPU processing.
+Thus the program has been executed by using CUDA to perform Sobel edge detection on an image using GPU parallel processing

-Questions:

 What challenges did you face while implementing the Sobel filter for color images?
+Color images contain three channels (RGB), which makes processing more complex.
+To simplify the implementation, the image was converted into grayscale before applying the Sobel filter.

 How did changing the block size influence the performance of your CUDA implementation?
+Changing the block size affects GPU thread utilization.
+A 16×16 block size provided better parallel execution and improved performance compared to smaller block sizes.

 What were the differences in output between the CUDA and CPU implementations?
-Discuss any discrepancies.
+Both CUDA and CPU implementations produced similar edge detection results.
+Minor differences occurred due to floating-point precision and parallel processing in GPU computation.

 Suggest potential optimizations for improving the performance of the Sobel filter.

-Deliverables:

-Modified CUDA code with comments explaining your changes.
-A report summarizing your findings, including graphs of execution times and a comparison of outputs.
-Answers to the questions posed in the experiment.
-Tools Required:
+Performance can be improved by using shared memory, optimizing memory access patterns, and reducing CPU–GPU data transfers